ChristianKomodo/React-YouTube/README.md

 # YouTube Search / Player in React

-Simple React/Redux application that can search youTube for videos and play them.
+Simple React/Redux application that allows the user to search and play videos using the YouTube API.

 ## Clone and Start

-Clone the repo and then start the server using the following commands:
+Clone the repo and start the server using the following commands:

 ```
 > git clone https://github.com/ChristianKomodo/React-YouTube.git